-VETERANS AND ACTIVE MILITARY PERSONNEL
+VETER ANS AND ACTIVE MILITARY PERSONNEL

-Spring Hill College extends a special welcome to all who have served our country.
-Let us help you create an educational opportunity that will assist you in meeting your personal and professional goals.
+College Spring Hill extends а special welcome all have to served our country. you create an educational opportunity that will Let us help professional goals. assist you in meeting your personal and

-Spring Hill operates under many of the core values that you have come to expect from being service men and women: we treat everyone with respect and dignity; our educational philosophy dictates that we provide enrichment for the mind, body and spirit; our environment has been carefully developed to foster a true sense of community; and we have a long tradition of academic excellence.
+Spring Hill operates under many of the core values that you have come to expect from being servicemen and women: we treat everyone with respect and dignity; our educational philosophy dictates that we provide enrichment for the mind, body and spirit; our environment has been carefully developed to foster a true sense of community; and we have a long tradition of academic excellence.